Hong Kong fund industry stronger than ever

 A flood of investors from mainland China buying into Hong Kong’s established fund industry has spurred the implementation of an updated code of conduct by Hong Kong’s financial regulator.

-As a result of the consultation, there will be a new amended Fund Manager Code of Conduct taking effect from November 17, 2018 which helps address these concerns and brings Hong Kong’s regulatory regime into line with international standards too.
-Under the amended code, management companies will have to have minimum capital requirements of HK$10 million.
-They will also have to comply with stricter financial reporting rules and will need to ensure that all trustees, custodians and other key personnel involved with fund management have sufficient expertise.
+As a result of the consultation, there is a new amended Fund Manager Code of Conduct in effect which helps address these concerns and brings Hong Kong’s regulatory regime into line with international standards too.
+Under the amended code, management companies have to have minimum capital requirements of HK$10m.
+They also have to comply with stricter financial reporting rules and need to ensure that all trustees, custodians and other key personnel involved with fund management have sufficient expertise.

 A fund management company will also have to make sure they have rigorous risk management systems to monitor their funds – and must not rely on external ratings.
 There are also new rules on the holding and disclosure of derivatives as well as a proposed new class of funds, the active exchange-traded fund (ETFs) which it is believed a number of fund managers would like to offer.